Zasilkovna/WooCommerce/packetery/packetery_vendor/tracy/tracy/readme.md

 Content Security Policy
 -----------------------

-If your site uses Content Security Policy, you'll need to add `'nonce-<value>'` to `script-src` and eventually the same nonce to `style-src` for Tracy to work properly.
+If your site uses Content Security Policy, you'll need to add `'nonce-<value>'` to `script-src` and eventually the same nonce to `style-src` for PacketeryTracy to work properly.
 Some 3rd plugins may require additional directives.
 Avoid adding `'unsafe-inline'` & `'unsafe-eval'` in production mode, if you can.

 Configuration example for [Nette Framework](https://nette.org):